 Particle board boxes are slightly more available since these tend to be the off-the-shelf cabinets found at home centers.
 In most areas, it is difficult to find plywood cabinet boxes that you can purchase and bring home the same day.
 In most places, IKEA is the only home design center where that's possible.
 The only other option is to buy RTA cabinets online.

 Should you need to reface your cabinets later on, plywood cabinets are better candidates for refacing than particle board cabinets.

-The following RTA companies use only plywood for cabinet boxes.
-Plywood boxes usually have shelves that are thicker than the sides.
+Many ready-to-assemble (RTA) companies use only plywood for cabinet boxes.
+Plywood boxes often have shelves that are thicker than the sides.
 Be sure to check manufacturer specifications to make sure that they are using all plywood.

-- Home Depot In-Stock: Both the cheap no-name, in-stock cabinet boxes and Hampton Bay branded cabinet boxes are all made of MDF.
+- Home Depot, In-Stock: Both the inexpensive, generic in-stock cabinet boxes and Hampton Bay branded cabinet boxes are all made of MDF.

-- Lowe's In-Stock: Its house brand, Kitchen Classics, uses particle board for cabinet boxe.
+- Lowe's, In-Stock: Lowe's house brand, Kitchen Classics, uses particle board for cabinet boxes.

-- Kraftmaid: Kraftmaid liberally uses MDF for cabinet boxes, but it does have an All Plywood Construction option as an upgrade for extra cost.
+- Kraftmaid: This popular cabinet company liberally uses MDF for cabinet boxes.
+But Kraftmaid also does have an option for all plywood construction as an upgrade for an extra cost.

 - 27Estore: This Las Vegas-based online retailer of Euro-styled cabinets uses MDF for its boxes, though it does have an extra cost upgrade for birch plywood.

 Should You Buy Particle Board or Plywood Construction Cabinets?